kgdacalosciascdo/agis-wireframe/docs/API_AND_DATA_REFERENCE.md

 `/compliance-management/reports`, requires `cms.report.view`, and renders the
 backend columns, rows, checksums, scope summary, run history, and export metadata without recreating eligibility rules.
 CSV/PDF generation and download remain protected by `cms.report.export`.
-AIS and ARMIS remain deferred.
+AIS is not implemented, and ARMIS provider integration is outside the CMS boundary.